Inferring Past Human Actions in Homes with Abductive Reasoning: Introduction

 \section{Introduction}

-Reasoning is an inherent part of human life, and in recent years we have seen that computer vision models are also developed in a way that they can perform reasoning at some level~\cite{johnson2017clevr}.
-Abductive reasoning aims to infer the most compelling explanation for a given set of observed facts.
-Abductive reasoning is an extremely useful tool in our daily life, as we often rely on a set of facts to form the most probable conclusion.
-The ability to perform such abductive reasoning about humans' actions is vital for human-robot collaborations.
+Reasoning is an inherent part of human intelligence as it allows us to draw conclusions and construct explanations from existing knowledge when dealing with an uncertain scenario.
+One of the reasoning abilities that humans possess is abductive reasoning.
+Abductive reasoning aims to infer the most compelling explanation for a given set of observed facts based on a logical theory.
+In this work, we study the new problem of inferring past human actions from visual information using abductive inference.
+It is an extremely useful tool in our daily life, as we often rely on a set of facts to form the most probable conclusion.
+In fact, a comprehensive understanding of a situation requires considering both past and future information.
+The ability to perform abductive reasoning about past human actions is vital for human-robot collaboration AI-assisted accident and crime investigation and assistive robotics.
+Furthermore, robots working in dynamic environments benefit from understanding previous human actions to better anticipate future behaviour or adapt their actions accordingly.
 Imagine the scenario where a rescue robot enters an elderly person's house to check on why he or she is not responding to the routine automated phone call.
 Upon entering the house, the robot observes its surroundings and notices that the \textit{back door is left open} but \textit{nothing else is out of the ordinary}.
-These observations may form a basis for a rational agent - the elderly might have \textit{opened the door} and \textit{went into the garden}.
+These observations may form a basis for a rational agent -- the elderly might have \textit{opened the door} and \textit{went into the garden}.
 The robot can immediately make its way to search for him/her in the back garden.
-In this scenario, the rescue social robot may be able to verify if the person has been safe based on the factual observations in the scene and make conclusions based on logical abduction.
+This example illustrates how a social rescue robot can utilize observed facts from the scene to infer past human actions, thereby reasoning about the individual's whereabouts and ensuring their safety through abductive reasoning.

-In recent years, there have been some great initiatives made in abductive reasoning for computer vision.
-In particular, \cite{liang2022visual} generates the description of the hypothesis (abductive) and the premises in natural language given a video snapshot of events.
-Without the generation of hypothesis description, these methods boil down to dense video captioning.
+In recent years, there have been some great initiatives made in abductive reasoning for computer vision~\cite{liang2022visual, zhang2024rca,hessel2022abduction}.
+In particular, \cite{liang2022visual} generates the description of the hypothesis and the premises in the natural language given a video snapshot of events.
+Without the generation of a hypothesis description, these methods boil down to dense video captioning.
 A similar task is also presented in~\cite{hessel2022abduction} where given an image, the model must perform logical abduction to explain the observation in natural language.
+The use of natural language queries in these tasks presents challenges related to language understanding, making the abductive reasoning task more complicated.